We love things that hurt us.

 In fact, waiting in line for sneakers is sort of a rite of passage for the passionate sneaker collector.
 It takes unrelenting dedication to sacrifice your health and well-being for a pair of $175 sneakers that will re-release in a few months in a different colorway.
 But it's not about the shoes.
 It's about the joy you felt when you got the 'Bred' 11s, or the agony when you didn't get the Infrared 6s.

 The SNKRS App was supposed to alleviate the chore of standing in line for the hottest new releases.
 Though some still keep it old school via camping out for kicks, SNKRS allows you to purchase and have them shipped directly to you at the touch of a button.

 Or is it?
-It seems being able to buy the new Js is still a long shot for many.
+It seems being able to buy the newest release is still a long shot for many.

 It's a sea of confusion as customers question: If neither they nor anyone they know got the sneakers, then who did?

-The sell-out status of a pair of the latest Jordans on SNKRS happens almost instantaneously.
+The sell-out status of a coveted pair on SNKRS happens almost instantaneously.
 At 10:00 AM, sneakers will become available, only to be gone by 10:01 AM.

 It is almost as if the "You're in Line" notification acts as a placebo telling you a spot is secured on your behalf, all the while giving you a false sense of hope.
 The screen creates a delusion in the minds of sneakerheads, making them believe that, this time around, they will get lucky.
 But in less than a minute, reality comes crashing down.